 And what about any new nail length?
 "We think that because our own nails grow out beneath the enhancement that, when we remove them, our own nails will continue to be long.
 It is the enhancement that allows our natural nails to grow," says Lippmann.
 That doesn't mean you can't safeguard the new growth, though.
 "I recommend always putting several layers of polish on to protect our nails," she adds — even if it's "layers of base coat and top coat if you don’t want color."

-Luckily, there is an end in sight to this process.
-"The good news is once we have a full regrowth of our nail — no matter how thin and damaged they may be from the removal — our nails come back to what they were before we applied the enhancement," Lippmann notes.
+Luckily, there is an end in sight to this process: "Once we have a full regrowth of our nail — no matter how thin and damaged they may be from the removal — our nails come back to what they were before we applied the enhancement," Lippmann notes.
 Until then, keep scrolling to shop eight products that strengthen, hydrate, and protect post-enhancement nails.

 We only include products that have been independently selected by The Zoe Report's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.